Roche COVID-19 response

 Investigating treatment options

-While there are currently no approved treatment options for the treatment of COVID-19, Roche is actively involved in understanding the potential of our existing portfolio.
-Roche has confirmed initiation of a clinical trial, and is also collecting and compiling data from other, independently led, clinical trials that are taking place around the world.
+We are actively involved in understanding the potential of our existing portfolio.
+Roche has confirmed initiation of multiple clinical trials, and is also collecting and compiling data from other, independently led, clinical trials that are taking place around the world, as well as partnering with other companies and research organisations.

-Under exceptional conditions around the world, colleagues at Roche are doing everything they can to ensure that patients – many of whom have very serious illnesses – receive the treatment and care they need and that we keep a complex value chain of diagnostics and medicines going.
+Under exceptional conditions around the world, colleagues at Roche are doing everything they can to ensure that patients – many of whom have very serious illnesses – receive the treatment and care they need and that we keep a complex value chain of diagnostics and medicines going and ensure continuity of care for other conditions.

 While we respond to COVID-19, we also continue to deliver medicines and diagnostics wherever possible for patients across a broad range of other disease areas under exceptional conditions.